rodeoflagellum/rodeoflagellum.github.io/_posts/2022-06-09-for-biosecurity-tournament.md

 <iframe src="https://www.metaculus.com/questions/embed/11164/" width="100%" height="300"></iframe>

+Let $A$ denote the event that there is a novel pandemic that kills 25m people in the interval [2022, 2031].

-My initial inclination on this question is that the
+My immediate attitude is that the chance of this event

 ### High-risk Labatory Incidents